VicRMIT/ProgrammingInC/Assignment1/readme.txt

  enter 1, 2, or 3 and hit return to select a menu option.

  Option 1 starts a new game.
- Option 2 shows the scoreboard [NOT YET IMPLEMENTED].
+ Option 2 shows the scoreboard
  Option 3 quits the program.
  An invalid selection will request you to enter another input.